ISA-Principles/isa-principles.org/index.md

    This might be done using e.g. a token that is transferred with each call / request.
    Other examples might include a trace id to track a call and its dependent calls through the microservices.

-6. Each module must have its own *independent Continuous Delivery pipeline*.
-Tests are part of the Continuous Delivery pipeline so the modules must be tested independently.
+6. Each module must have its own *independent continuous delivery pipeline*.
+Tests are part of the continuous delivery pipeline so the modules must be tested independently.

 7. *Operations* should be standardized.
 This includes configuration,